 - Occupational therapy to help with daily living and functionality

-- Psychology to help optimise coping strategies and living well
+- Psychology to help optimize coping strategies and living well

 - Physiotherapy for specific musculoskeletal problems

-- Other specialities and doctors for second opinions.
+- Other specialties and doctors for second opinions.